Makar sankranti recipes and food ideas to cook and enjoy on Makar Sank from different parts of India.

 Chiwda Curd (Dahi Chooda)

-Sweet churma is a delicious ensemble of wheat roasted in ghee and sugar with additional flavours to enhance the taste.
-Halwa and Kheer (many varieties of kheer) dominate the kitchens of Punjab, Haryana, and the likes and adds to the sweetness of this occasion.
+Sweet Rajasthani churma is a delicious ensemble of wheat roasted in ghee and sugar with dry fruits to enhance the taste.
+Sooji Halwa and Kheer (many varieties of kheer) dominate the kitchens of Punjab, Haryana, Rajasthan and Uttar Pradesh and adds to the sweetness of this occasion.

-This dish originated in Maharashtra and is enjoyed by many people because of its flavour and texture.
-It is a classic flatbread stuffed with finely chopped jaggery mixed with til (sesame) and roasted gram flour.
-It is usually served with oodles of melted ghee poured over it and relished with an innate sense of satisfaction.
+This dish originated in Maharashtra and is enjoyed by many people on makar sankranti and other festivals.
+It is a classic flatbread stuffed with finely chopped jaggery, cooked and mashed chana dal mixed with til (sesame) and roasted gram flour.
+Pooran poli usually served with oodles of melted ghee poured over it.

 Pathishapta, Pithe Puli from Bengal

-Makar Sankranti is known as Poush Sankranti in Bengal and various types of Pathishapta, Pithe Puli and payesh, are cooked and eaten to celebrate the Makar Sankranti.
+Makar Sankranti is known as Poush Sankranti in the state of West Bengal.
+Various types of Pathishapta, Pithe Puli and payesh, are popular foods for Makar Sankranti in Assam, Oddisa and West Bengal.